IBM/openshift101/workshop/exercise-5/README.md

 ![Deeper Dive](../.gitbook/assets/events.png)

 Using health checks gives your OpenShift service layer better reliability and helps you start with a strong foundation.

-## You're done

-Congratulations on completing the lab!